The Floyd Rose-Fernandes Connection

 Estimate

-First, we begin by discussing the details of your order and determining the specifications.
-Since the price will vary depending on the parts used and the extent of the processing, please fill in your specifications on the Order Sheet.
-You can obtain an Order Sheet at your nearest musical instrument store.
+The process begins with a detailed discussion of your order so we can determine the exact specifications.
+Because the price varies depending on the parts used and the type of work required, please fill in the specifications on the order sheet.
+You can pick up an order sheet at your nearest music store.
 The main items are listed below.
-(All communication will be conducted through the instrument store):
+(All communication will be handled through the music store.)

 Body & Headstock